edmundmiller/edmundmiller.dev/content/posts/thoughts-nixos.md

 example, or node possibly) when it's scary or the community get's fragmented(python) it's a problem.

-If anyone made it this far and you want more come hang out here https://discord.gg/qvGgnVx, you don't have to be an emacs user even, but you might end up one.
+If anyone made it this far and you want more come hang out [in the Doom Emacs Discord](https://discord.gg/qvGgnVx), you don't have to be an Emacs user even, but you might end up one.